 1. Create a funnel

-Content marketing tips for small businesses are quite different from most marketing strategies, in that its main purpose isn’t to immediately drive sales.
+Content marketing tips for small businesses are quite different from most marketing strategies.
+Unlike PPC advertising, its main purpose isn’t to immediately drive sales.
 However, it can be a lucrative pursuit — so long as you have a funnel.
 You see, content marketing without a strategy is just words on a page.
 But if you have a funnel in place, you’re working towards a larger goal.
 By regularly providing your audience with free and valuable content, you’re slowly but surely building brand trust and rapport.
 The result?
 They’re far more likely to buy from you when you do hit them with a sales pitch.

 For example, your funnel might start with your audience joining up to your mailing list in order to grab a free ebook about a topic within your industry.
-Once they’re on your list, you can send them weekly emails directing them to value-packed blogs that help solve a problem for them (more on that in the next section) Then, after a few weeks or months, you can finally mention your amazing product or service and know you’re selling to a warmed up audience.
+Once they’re on your list, you can build an email marketing sequence and send them weekly emails directing them to value-packed blogs that help solve a problem for them (more on that in the next section) Then, after a few weeks or months, you can finally mention your amazing product or service and know you’re selling to a warmed up audience.

 2. Solve a problem